-What are the risks of constant clenching.
-Your teeth resist stress every day with biting and chewing your food.
+What are the risks of constant clenching?
+Your teeth resist stress every day by biting and chewing your food.
 For some people, that pressure is multiplied by constant clenching and grinding.
 The habit of clenching your teeth may not produce any symptoms.
 Or it in combination with bruxism may wear down your teeth enough to throw your bite off balance.
 The most common forms occur while patients are asleep.
-Most people are unaware of their condition, much less able to consciously stop it.
+Most people are unaware of their condition, and much less able to consciously stop it.
 Luckily, tooth wear and other risks of clenching and grinding are among the things that dentists look for during checkups.

 Signs and Symptoms of Bruxism